Michael Welch (actor): Awards

 Welch is the recipient of two Young Artist Awards.
 His first was for his performance in the film Star Trek: Insurrection at the age of 10.
 The second was for his work as Luke Girardi on Joan of Arcadia.

 Personal life

+Welch's father is Protestant, and his mother is Jewish.

 Welch married Marissa Lefton in 2008.
-The couple separated in 2011, and jointly filed for divorce in California on February 14, 2013.
+The couple separated in 2011 and jointly filed for divorce in California on February 14, 2013.
 He married model Samantha Maggio in 2016.
 Welch has two children.